Knowing how much RAM (System Memory) you need for working in Photoshop can be quite tricky at times because there are so many factors to keep in mind.

 [Pixel Amount in Width] x [Pixel Amount in Height] x [Bit Depth] x [Number of Channels] divided by 8,000,000.

 Why 8 Million?
 Because 8 Bits are one Byte and a Megabyte are 1000000 Byte.

 This will give you the Uncompressed Image Size in MByte that resides in your RAM.
 If you only have one Layer!

 Layers in Photoshop

-If you have more than one Layer, you can roughly multiply the amount of RAM usage per Image by the amount of Layers.
+If you have more than one Layer, you can roughly multiply the amount of RAM usage per Image by the number of Layers.

-Also, in Photoshop you can easly find how much RAM your uncompressed Image is currently using by looking in the bottom left corner.
+Also, in Photoshop you can easily find how much RAM your uncompressed Image is currently using by looking at the bottom left corner.
 The first number is without Layers, the second with all Layers accounted for.

 How much Ram do you need for Photoshop?